 Just a stone’s throw away from the Eiffel Tower lies Les Invalides, one of France’s key military museums housing Napoleon’s tomb as well as impressive collections of weaponry and armor.
 The museum also has exhibitions detailing France’s involvement in World War I and II.

-Meanwhile, art lovers will appreciate Musée d’Orsay’s collection of Impressionist masterpieces by Van Gogh, Monet, Manet, among others.
+Meanwhile, art lovers will appreciate Musée d’Orsay’s collection of Impressionist masterpieces by Van Gogh, Monet, and Manet, among others.
 The Maillol Museum houses works by Aristide Maillol inspired by French classicism.

 After exploring these must-see sights, it’s time to delve into another key aspect – Navigating to the Eiffel Tower from Each Arrondissement.